 Delrin is the brand name for acetal homopolymer resin, which is a very hard, high-strength engineering plastic.
 It can withstand temperatures from -40°C to 120°C (-40°F to 248°F), and it holds its shape well over time.
 Despite being hard, it mills easily and gives a really nice finish with the right settings.
 It’s also self-lubricating (aka slippery), which allows it to be used for parts that slide against other parts, without wearing down or sticking.

 From the manufacturer: Delrin is used for high-load mechanical applications, such as gears, safety restraints, door systems, conveyor belts, healthcare delivery devices, and components across a diverse range of products and industries.

-A number of the Bantam Tools Desktop CNC Milling Machine's parts are made of Delrin, notably the bearings and anti-backlash nuts used in all the carriages.
+A number of the Bantam Tools Desktop PCB Milling Machine's parts are made of Delrin, notably the bearings and anti-backlash nuts used in all the carriages.
 Among the Bantam Tools community, Delrin is mostly used to make mechanical parts.

 We sell pre-cut pieces of both black and white Delrin in our store.
 They’re the perfect size for many projects, and they fit nicely on our milling machine's bed.